What it is

 This section is critical.
 AI-generated text has recognizable

-patterns that make vault notes feel generic.
-Include these rules
+patterns that make vault notes feel generic and, worse, slowly

 speak.
-Banned phrases: "serves as a testament to", "plays a vital
+Banned: "serves as a testament to", "plays a vital role",

 "deeply rooted", "profound".